Stuffed Acorn Squash With Chicken & Apple Sausage and Wild Rice

 -

-Heat the oven to 400 F and line a sheet pan with parchment for easy cleanup.
+Preheat your oven to 400°F and line a large rimmed sheet pan with parchment paper or foil for easy cleanup.

 -